 With all the soups I’ve been cooking lately, I look for new recipes to try as sides.
-I found these Dill Batter Rolls in an old recipe book and have made them twice now–once by the original recipe and once with ricotta cheese because I was out of cottage cheese.
+I found these Dill Ricotta Rolls in an old recipe book and have made them twice now–once by the original recipe and once with ricotta cheese because I was out of cottage cheese.
 The family loved them both ways.

 Dill Ricotta Rolls